-No. 5 Texas A&M makes last CFP case in 34-13 win vs. Vols
+No. 5 Texas A&M makes last CFP case in 34-13 win over Vols

 KNOXVILLE, Tenn.
-(AP) — Kellen Mond threw for 281 yards and a touchdown and rushed for 59 yards and a score to lead Texas A&M closed its case for inclusion in the College Football Playoff with a 34-13 victory over Tennessee o Saturday.
+(AP) — Kellen Mond threw for 281 yards and a touchdown and rushed for 59 yards and a score Saturday, allowing No. 5 Texas A&M to close its case for a spot in the College Football Playoff with a 34-13 victory over Tennessee.

 Isaiah Spiller ran for 89 yards and a touchdown, and Ainias Smith scored once rushing and once receiving.